A Dark Subject: Chocolate

 Do not refrigerate chocolate.
 Keep it in a dry cool place in a tightly sealed container.

-For a tasty snack, drizzle melted dark chocolate over fruit, oatmeal or yogurt.
+For a tasty snack, drizzle melted dark chocolate over fruit, oatmeal or your favourite vegan yogurt.

 Just sayin' is all!
 All the best, Lou💚